democrats/client_side_validations/README.markdown

     ...

 ### View
-Call client_side_validations from your FormBuilder block and pass the url of action defined in the controller
+Call client_side_validations from your FormBuilder block and pass the url of the action defined in the controller
     ...

     <% form_for @book do |b| %>